 This is only considering homes that exchanged hands during the month.
 Here are the results!

-The average size of home in Louisville has stayed close to 1,600 square feet for almost all of the years surveyed.
+The average size of the home in Louisville has stayed close to 1,600 square feet for almost all of the years surveyed.
 The trend line is almost completely flat.

 This is considering all homes, whether we’re talking the cute, little shotgun homes in Germantown, the 1960 split-levels in Jeffersontown, or Louisville’s mansions scattered throughout Anchorage and Prospect.